sbibla/sbibla/README.md

 # 👋 Hi, I'm @sbibla

-🚀 Senior Software Architect @ Accenture | Enterprise AI & GenAI Solutions Expert
+🚀 Senior Software Architect @ Accenture | Enterprise Agentic AI & GenAI Solutions Expert

 I design and deliver **enterprise-grade agentic AI systems** that help organizations leverage the power of Generative AI for real-world business outcomes.
 My focus is on **reference architectures, scalable platforms, and production-ready solutions** that enable companies to build and operate **agentic applications** with confidence.